MTN @20, promises to invest more in Nigeria

 Also, MTN Chairman, Engr Ernest Ndukwe, congratulated Nigerians who have stayed with MTN since the last 20 years, saying the company owed its stability to healthy business principles and loyal customers.

-Ndukwe recounted that MTN has contributed immensely to the growth of Nigerian telecommunications ecosystem in terms of providing employment and quality telecommunications services, adding that without such impacts, the country’s telecommunications story today, wouldn’t have been as robust as it is today.
+Ndukwe recounted that MTN has contributed immensely to the growth of Nigerian telecommunications ecosystem in terms of providing employment and quality telecommunications services, adding that without such impacts, the country’s telecommunications story, wouldn’t have been as robust as it is today.

 He said: “When we look at where we are today, and how far we’ve come, what stands out is not just the number of people connected, or the amount of revenue generated.
 We see the multiplier effect connectivity services can have on the social and economic ecosystem.
 And now more than ever, I am optimistic about what the future holds for Nigeria’s digital economy and I look forward to building it together, with all of you.”